aleju/self-driving-truck/README.md

 * The truck needs a very large area to turn around.
 * When driving backwards, the front of the truck can collide with the container at the back.
 Then it can't drive further backwards, limiting the maximum length that you can drive that way before having to switch again to forward+left/right (depending on the situation).
 * When pressing left or right, the truck does not immediately drive towards the left or right.
 Instead, these keys merely change the position of the steering wheel.
 It is common to steer (via left/right button) into a direction for several timesteps (e.g. one second), while the truck keeps driving into the opposite direction the whole time.
-* The steering wheel can turn by more than 360 degrees, so when it looks like you are steering towards the right you might be steering towards the left.
+* The steering wheel can turn by more than 360 degrees, so when it looks like you are steering towards the right you might actually be steering towards the left.
 (Here, the steering wheel is tracked at all times via a CNN that runs separately from the AI's CNN - though that model sometimes produces errors.)
 * The truck can get randomly stuck on objects that aren't even visible from the driver's seat.
 This may include objects blocking some wheel at the far back of the container.
 Even as a human driver, that can be annoying and hard to fix.
 * Driving into the green can get you stuck at invisible walls (or tiny hills, see above point), which is hard to understand for the AI.
 (Especially as it has almost no memory - so it might not even recognize in any way that it is stuck.)
 * Sidenote: Most of the game is spent pressing only W (forward) on the highway, which makes it hard to train a model in supervised fashion from recorded gameplay (`W+no steering` has basically always maximum probability).